cle5eland/azure-iot-central-wfh/README.md

 1. Your machine should be configured!
 1. Run `sudo reboot` to finish configuration.
 This will reboot your remote machine.

 This will kill our ssh connection, and we'll now be back on our local machine.
-Give it a minute, while your machine reboots, and then run `sh ssh.sh` from the `user` folder.
+Give it a minute, while your machine reboots, and then run `./ssh.ps1` from the `user` folder.
 If ssh connects successfully, we're good to move on to the next step.
 If not, your machine probably hasn't finished rebooting--try again!

 1. Finally, run `sh run.sh` from the `remote` folder.
 1. You'll be prompted to login with docker hub.
 Do that.